-- 663 As needed and in coordination with other outreach efforts (see Section 4.24, Education and 664 Outreach)., the GSAs will conduct outreach with landowners to identify appropriate practices for 665 each property and develop and implement plans based on landowner input. - 666 Short-Term Goals (first 2-3 years of GSP implementation): - Implement the pilot LESA LEPA evaluation - Support efforts by ranches to identify areas for irrigation efficiency improvements, such as implementation of soil moisture sensors, conversion to LEPA and LESA systems, and automations to improve water application to match crop requirements. - Identify possible funding sources (e.g., NRCS) for on-farm irrigation efficiency improvements. - Encourage ranches to identify and improve groundwater conveyance to minimize losses. - 674 Long-Term Goals (within first 5 years of GSP implementation: - Engage university Ag Extension groups for input and ideas on potential alternative crops - In addition, reporting of volumes of groundwater pumping will continue over the implementation phase of the GSP in the same format as what the SVGMD is already collecting.
-Including a system for continuing reporting using telemetry is under consideration. - Data will be used to better quantify groundwater extraction spatially and temporally throughoutthe SV Subbasin.
+As needed and in coordination with other outreach efforts (see Section 4.24, Education and Outreach)., the GSAs will attempt to engage with landowners to identify appropriate practices for each property and develop and implement plans based on landowner input.

+Short-Term Goals (first 2-3 years of GSP implementation):

+- Implement the pilot LESA LEPA evaluation - Support efforts by ranches to identify areas for irrigation efficiency improvements, such as implementation of soil moisture sensors, conversion to LEPA and LESA systems, and automation to improve water application to match crop requirements. - Identify possible funding sources (e.g., NRCS) for on-farm irrigation efficiency improvements. - Encourage ranches to identify and improve groundwater conveyance to minimize losses.

+Long-Term Goals (within first 5 years of GSP implementation:

+• Engage university Ag Extension groups for input and ideas on potential alternative crops.

+In addition, reporting of volumes of groundwater pumping will continue over the implementation phase of the GSP in the same format as what the SVGMD is already collecting.
+Including a system for continuing reporting using telemetry is under consideration.

+Data will be used to better quantify groundwater extraction spatially and temporally throughout the SV Subbasin.

-682 Implementation of irrigation efficiencies will result in reduced groundwater usage to help 683 maintain groundwater levels and other SMCs.
+Implementation of irrigation efficiencies will result in reduced groundwater usage to help maintain groundwater levels and other SMCs.